Ralph-Lee/blog/azure-table-storage-library-for-nodejs-frustrations.md

 	  };
 	  //iterate all properties on the object, and
 	  //create on the Azure entity, with its value as String type. for (var propertyName in obj) {
 	    azureObj[propertyName] = entGen.String(obj[propertyName]);
 	  }
 	  return azureObj;
 	}

 **Note: this is problematic for arrays**, which the Azure Table Storage docs don't even address.
+Some discussion on this [TechNet forum thread](http://social.technet.microsoft.com/Forums/sharepoint/en-US/7d53baac-a074-4074-8fff-f47ae926ea45/storing-json-in-windows-azure-tables?forum=windowsazuredata).

 #### Retrieving Data

 The workaround does the reverse.
-It loops through all the properties on the Azure Table 'row' entity, and gives you back every property and value that was on the object when you'd saved it to Table Storage.you'd previously specified.
+It loops through all the properties on the Azure Table row entity, and gives you back every property and value that was on the object when you'd saved it to Table Storage.

 	function convertObjectForAzure(azureTableEntity)
 	{
 	  var obj = {};
 	  for (var propertyName in azureTableEntity) {
+        if(["PartitionKey","RowKey"].indexOf(propertyName)==-1){
 	       obj[propertyName] = azureTableEntity[propertyName]["_"];
+        }
 	  }
 	  return obj;
 	}